elastio/bon/website/docs/guide/limitations.md

 }
 ```

-This limitation may be relaxed in the future by adding a new argument-level attribute that lets developers override a name for the setter method.
+This limitation may be relaxed in the future by adding a new argument-level attribute that lets developers override the name for the setter method.

 ### Intra-doc links to `Self` on setter methods